walles/nodecode/README.md

   - Make main return the right value
 - Implement converting Node Code to an internal node system object
 - Right click the node area for Node Code access
+- Enable the add-on to generate a node setup from Node Code source